 Make sure your sitter is well aware of your dog’s idiosyncrasies.
-For instance, if your dog doesn’t like his paws or ears being touched, if he gets feisty when someone comes near him while he’s eating, or if he lunges after cats or birds on walks.
+For instance, if your dog doesn’t like their paws or ears being touched, if they get feisty when someone comes near while they’re eating, or if they lunge after cats or birds on walks.

 “You want to make sure people are safe with your dog,” Ulbrich says.
 “If you don’t tell the sitter your dog sometimes lunges after cats, the unsuspecting walker could lose hold of the leash as your dog runs into danger.”

-Make a list of the basics to make sure nothing gets missed: how much you feed your dog and when, how often you want his water freshened, how often you walk him, how many treats and what type you give him, his favorite games and toys, if he needs medicine, and his vet’s information in case of emergency.
+Make a list of the basics to make sure nothing gets missed: how much you feed your dog and when, how often you want water freshened, how often you walk them, how many treats and what type to offer, favorite games and toys, if he needs medicine, and, most importantly, vet’s information in case of emergency.

 “Making sure the pet sitter knows the ins-and-outs of your dog’s habits, needs, and insecurities will really help them,” Ulbrich explains.

 You’ll also want to do an introduction and visit if you opt for caged kennel boarding.

 Kennels are a well-known way to accommodate your dog while you’re away, and they can be fairly inexpensive.
 But dogs can be very uncomfortable with kennel boarding, which is quite similar to the pound or shelter with rows of small, enclosed cages.
 This can disrupt their eating and sleep cycles, even their training.